psilabs-dev/kksubs/src/kksubs/cmd/README.md

 - 2.png
 - 3.png
 ```
-and populate the `draft.txt` draft:
+and populate the `draft.txt` draft with empty subtitles:
 ```
 image_id: 1.png